nalgeon/pokitoki/README.md

 To allow other users to use the bot, list them in the `telegram_usernames` config property.

 The bot has a terrible memory, so don't expect it to remember any chat context by default.
-You can, however, reply with a follow-up question.
+You can, however, reply with a follow-up question (`Ctrl/Cmd + ↑`).
 Alternatively, use a plus sign to follow up:

 <table>
     <tr>